elytra/FruitPhone/README.md

 A TheOneProbe shim was attempted but is quite difficult due to how rigid that API is.
 PRs accepted.

-Yes, doing that required a lot of ugly hacks.
+Yes, making things render on the item required a lot of ugly hacks.
 Would've been really easy and clean in 1.7 with render hooks. *glares*